msaxena2/logic-types-notes/papers/Modularity_for_timed_automata_and_hybrid_systems-Alur.md

 zeno, their parallel composition $P \parallel Q$ emits events at $0, \frac{1}{2}, 1, \frac{5}{4}, \frac{3}{2},
 \dots$, resulting in a system exhibit zeno behavior.
+Thus for live open systems, the condition to consider is *receptiveness*.
+A module is *receptive* iff it has a strategy to generate an infinite live run in a two-player game against the environment.
+Receptiveness is closed under composition.
+First described in the context of I/O automata, this paper addresses *receptiveness* in the context of timed and hybrid automata.
+As timed automata are models for closed systems, this works extends this model to *reactive modules* to obtain *timed modules* for open reactive systems.
+The two main contributions of note are:

+  1. Extension of *assume-guarantee* principle for modular reasoning to open system reactive modules with clock variables.
+  2. A fixed-point characterization of two-player game to the *receptivness game* to obtain a symbolic procedure for determining reactiveness of timed modules.

+While the paper also extends results to hybrid automata (beyond timed automata), discussion of hybrid systems is omitted here.